-The definitive ranking of two-factor authentication methods
+We rank the best two-factor authentication methods

 2. Push-based 2FA

 Some services, most notably Apple and Google, can send a prompt to your phone during a login attempt.
 This prompt tells you that someone is trying to log into your account, can also give an approximate location, and asks you to approve or deny the request.
-If it's you, you tap a button and it just works.
+If it's you, you tap a button, and it just works.

 A notification for 2FA is super easy and super convenient.
-Don't lose your phone though.
+Don't lose your phone, though.

-Push-based 2FA improves on SMS 2FA and TOTP authentication in a couple of ways.
+Push-based 2FA improves SMS 2FA and TOTP authentication in a couple of ways.
 It's even more convenient because it all works through a standard notification on your phone — all you need to do is read and tap.
-It's also much more resistant to phishing and so far has shown itself to be very "hack" resistant.
+It's also much more resistant to phishing and so far has shown to be very "hack" resistant.
 Never say never, though.

-Push-based 2FA also magnifies some of SMS and TOTP's disadvantages: you have to be online through an actual data connection (voice and text cell plans won't work) and you have to be holding the right device to get the message.
-It's also not very standardized so you can expect to use a login prompt on your Google Pixel to authenticate your other accounts.
+Push-based 2FA also magnifies some of SMS and TOTP's disadvantages: you have to be online through an actual data connection (voice and text cell plans won't work), and you have to be holding the right device to get the message.
+It's also not very standardized, so you can expect to use a login prompt on your Google Pixel to authenticate your other accounts.

-Outside of these two very real drawbacks, push-based 2FA has been shown to be secure and convenient.
-It's also going to factor into Google's future plans to enforce 2FA for your Google account going forward.
+Outside of these two genuine drawbacks, push-based 2FA is secure and convenient.
+It's also going to factor into Google's future plans to enforce 2FA for your Google account.

 The winner!
 But also annoying!